jonmossman/MTG-Decks/README.md

 ## GitHub Pages viewer (plain text, dark theme)
 The repository includes a minimal Pages-friendly frontend so you can browse decks and inventory without leaving plain text.
 The
-HTML lives at the repository root:
+HTML lives under `site/` to keep the repository root focused on the library and data files.
+There are no duplicate HTML copies at the repository root, so `site/` is the single source of truth for anything published to GitHub Pages:

-- `index.html`: links to decks, inventory, README, the functional spec, upload guide, and valuation report.
+- `site/index.html`: links to decks, inventory, README, the functional spec, upload guide, and valuation report.
-- `decks.html`: lists deck files and fetches their raw markdown.
+- `site/decks.html`: lists deck files and fetches their raw markdown.
-- `inventory.html`: loads `inventory.md` and adds search/sort/filter controls over the table.
+- `site/inventory.html`: loads `inventory.md` and adds search/sort/filter controls over the table.
-- `upload.html`: a step-by-step guide for adding, amending, or removing decks and inventory entries.
+- `site/upload.html`: a step-by-step guide for adding, amending, or removing decks and inventory entries.

 To publish on GitHub Pages: